-Eli Mandich and Marilyn Perryman presented the information regarding the request for funding from the Application, which was distributed in the members' packets.
+Eli Mandics and Marilyn Perryman presented the information regarding the request for funding from the Application, which was distributed in the members' packets.

 Habitat for Humanity is requesting \$60,000 in CDBG funding to repair or rehabilitate homes for residents of the City of Santa Fe who are at or below 60% of the area median income with the primary focus on households below 50% AMI.
-Santa Fe Habitat for Humanity has launched a rehab/repair program to meet the need for this service as a complement to its new construction program.
+Santa Fe Habitat for Humanity has launched a rehab/repair program to meet the need for this serve as a complement to its new construction program.
 In fiscal year 2014-2015, SFHFH completed 14 rehabs or repairs and in fiscal year 2015-2016, they are anticipating completing over 30 projects.

-Mr. Mandich noted that the handout that was distributed (SFHFH Home Repair Program Status as of February 2016) includes a history of the repairs they have done and the applicants that are currently being served.
+Mr. Mandics noted that the handout that was distributed (SFHFH Home Repair Program Status as of February 2016 includes a history of the repairs they have been doing and the applicants that are currently being served.
 Five projects were completed in 2013; 14 projects were completed in 2014 and 33 projects were completed in 2015.
 Two projects have been completed so far in 2016 with 50-60 projected for the year.
 17 clients are currently in the application phase.

-SFHFH would like to use CDBG funds to provide emergency and critical owner occupied repairs and rehab projects costing no more than \$10,000.
+SFHFH would like to use CDBG funds to provide emergency and critical owner occupied repairs and rehab projects which costs no more than \$10,000.
 Examples of appropriate projects would be energy upgrades, such as efficient furnaces and hot water heaters - especially for households who have no heat or hot water, window replacement when windows are in extremely poor condition, weatherization/insulation, handicap accessible modifications and roof repair or re-roofing.
 Whenever possible, SFHFH will use volunteers to assist with the projects.

-Mr. Mandich said they have received calls from homeowners whose roofs are leaking and they do not have the resources to repair or replace them.
+Mr. Mandics said they have received calls from homeowners whose roofs are leaking and they do not have the resources to repair or replace them.

-Mr. Mandich noted that SFHFH has income and other requirements that have to be met before people can enter into their program.
+Mr. Mandics noted that they have income requirements well as other requirements that have to be met before people can enter into their program.

-Mr. Mandich provided an example of a client they assisted who had no heat in her house for eight years and no gas service because her gas heater on the floor was leaking and was taken out.
+Mr. Mandics provided an example of a client they assisted who had no heat in her house for eight years and no gas service because her gas heater on the floor was leaking and was taken out.
 He noted that they work with Central New Mexico Housing, which is an organization that has funding to provide weatherization and energy efficient upgrades for low income households.
 SFHFH refers clients to Central New Mexico Housing when appropriate.
-They installed a new heater for this individual.
+They installed a new heater for the lady who did not have heat in her home for eight years.
 She also has a new hot water heater and SFHFH is replacing her windows.

-Ms. Perryman mentioned that Mr. Mandich is a volunteer and is very committed.
-They have one part-time staff person and they utilize volunteers from their construction sites whenever possible.
+Ms. Perryman mentioned that Mr. Mandics is a volunteer and is very committed.
+They have one part-time staff person and they utilize volunteers from their construction site whenever possible.